In the Name of the Law (1922 film): Release and reception

-Official release

-On July 6, 1922, the film was copyrighted to R-C (Robertson-Cole) Pictures Corp with a registration number of LP18553.
-The registered copyrights for FBO Films were with their original British owners.
-FBO was the official name of the film distributing operation for Robertson-Cole Pictures Corp.
-Joseph P. Kennedy Sr. would clear this up later The film was officially released for bookings on August 22, 1922.

 New York premiere

-"In the Name of the Law" had its premiere in New York City on July 9, 1922.
+In the Name of the Law premiered in New York City on July 9, 1922.
 It was shown to movie patrons at the George M. Cohan Theater, converted to show movies.
-Instead of the normal booking for a week, they booked the movie for a month.
+Instead of the standard booking for a week, they booked the film for a month.

-Film Booking Offices of America (FBO) claimed they extended the movie to a month, where "Variety" claimed it had booked a month in advance of the showing.
+Film Booking Offices of America (FBO) claimed they extended the movie to a month, whereas "Variety" claimed it had booked a month in advance of the showing.
 FBO and the movie rags wrote about the sizable crowds viewing the movie.
 "Variety" magazine gave a less glowing but probably more realistic crowd-size report.
-This information is important because future bookings always referenced sell-out crowds in New York to prove its attraction power.
+This information is vital because future bookings always reference sell-out crowds in New York to prove its attraction power.